CjTouzi/repo_assignment/CODE_BOOK.md

 frequency_Body_Accelometer_signal_Y_Standard_deviation
 frequency_Body_Accelometer_signal_Z_Standard_deviation
 ```
 three variables above represent average  of the original standard deviation value of the frequency domain signals.
-They were obtained by appying  Fast Fourier Transform (FFT) to corresponding body acceleration signals mesured by accelometer.
+They were obtained by applying  Fast Fourier Transform (FFT) to corresponding body acceleration signals measured by accelerometer.
 X,Y,Z in the variable name describes each axial.

 ```
 frequency_Body_Accelometer_Jerk_signal_X_Mean_value
 frequency_Body_Accelometer_Jerk_signal_Y_Mean_value
 frequency_Body_Accelometer_Jerk_signal_Z_Mean_value
 ```
 three variables above represent average  of the original mean value of the frequency domain signals.
-They were obtained by appying  Fast Fourier Transform (FFT) to corresponding body acceleration jerk signal mesured by accelometer.
+They were obtained by applying  Fast Fourier Transform (FFT) to corresponding body acceleration jerk signal measured by accelerometer.
 X,Y,Z in the variable name describes each axial.

 ```
 frequency_Body_Accelometer_Jerk_signal_X_Standard_deviation
 frequency_Body_Accelometer_Jerk_signal_Y_Standard_deviation
 frequency_Body_Accelometer_Jerk_signal_Z_Standard_deviation
 ```
 three variables above represent average  of the original standard deviation value of the frequency domain signals.
-They were obtained by appying  Fast Fourier Transform (FFT) to corresponding body acceleration jerk signals mesured by accelometer.
+They were obtained by applying  Fast Fourier Transform (FFT) to corresponding body acceleration jerk signals measured by accelerometer.
 X,Y,Z in the variable name describes each axial.

 ```
 frequency_Body_Gyroscope_signal_X_Mean_value
 frequency_Body_Gyroscope_signal_Y_Mean_value
 frequency_Body_Gyroscope_signal_Z_Mean_value
 ```
 three variables above represent average  of the original mean value of the frequency domain signals.
-They were obtained by appying  Fast Fourier Transform (FFT) to corresponding body acceleration jerk signal mesured by gyroscope.
+They were obtained by applying  Fast Fourier Transform (FFT) to corresponding body acceleration jerk signal measured by gyroscope.
 X,Y,Z in the variable name describes each axial.

 ```
 frequency_Body_Gyroscope_signal_X_Standard_deviation
 frequency_Body_Gyroscope_signal_Y_Standard_deviation
 frequency_Body_Gyroscope_signal_Z_Standard_deviation
 ```
 three variables above represent average  of the original standard deviation value of the frequency domain signals.
-They were obtained by appying  Fast Fourier Transform (FFT) to corresponding body acceleration signals mesured by gyroscope.
+They were obtained by applying  Fast Fourier Transform (FFT) to corresponding body acceleration signals mesured by gyroscope.
 X,Y,Z in the variable name describes each axial.

 ```
 frequency_Body_Accelometer_signal_Magnitude_Mean_value
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration signal  mesured by accelometer.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration signal  measured by accelerometer.
 Variable represents average of the original mean value

 ```
 frequency_Body_Accelometer_signal_Magnitude_Standard_deviation
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration signal  mesured by accelometer.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration signal  measured by accelerometer.
 Variable represents average of the original standard deviation value

 ```
 frequency_Body_Accelometer_Jerk_signal_Magnitude_Mean_value
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by accelometer.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  measured by accelerometer.
 Variable represents average of the original mean value

 ```
 frequency_Body_Accelometer_Jerk_signal_Magnitude_Standard_deviation
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by accelometer.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  measured by accelerometer.
 Variable represents average of the original standard deviation value

 ```
 frequency_Body_Gyroscope_signal_Magnitude_Mean_value
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration  signal  mesured by gyroscope.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration  signal  measured by gyroscope.
 Variable represents average of the original mean value

 ```
 frequency_Body_Gyroscope_signal_Magnitude_Standard_deviation
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration  signal  mesured by gyroscope.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration  signal  measured by gyroscope.
 Variable represents average of the original standard deviation value

 ```
 frequency_Body_Gyroscope_Jerk_signal_Magnitude_Mean_value
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration jerk signal  mesured by gyroscope.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration jerk signal  measured by gyroscope.
 Variable represents average of the original mean value

 ```
 frequency_Body_Gyroscope_Jerk_signal_Magnitude_Standard_deviation
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by gyroscope.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  measured by gyroscope.
 Variable represents average of the original standard deviation value